elcorto/unfish/README.rst

 about
 -----
-This is basically a packaged up, command lined and polished version of the OpenCV tutorial_ (see also hack_) which shows how to correct lens distortions in images using OpenCV, based on chessboard calibration images taken with the same camera.
+This is basically a packaged and polished version of the OpenCV tutorial_ (see also hack_) with a command line interface.
+It shows how to correct lens distortions in images using OpenCV, based on chessboard calibration images taken with the same camera.

 In my case, my mobile phone camera introduces a radial distortion (inverse fisheye effect), hence the name.